steipete/PSTCollectionView/README.md

 Or start playing around with one of the WWDC examples and try to make them work with PSTCollectionView.
 Most of them already do, but just not as perfect.

-You could also write a Pintrest-style layout manager.
+You could also write a Pinterest-style layout manager.
 Can't be that hard.

 ## Animations